OpenDataVBB/vdv-453-client/readme.md

 > [!TIP]
 > The `REF-AUS` & `AUS` services are defined in VDV-454.
 All other services are defined in VDV-453.

-A client instance can be created by calling `createClient()`.
+A client instance can be created by calling the async function `createClient()`.
 This object is referred to as `client` below.

 `createClient()` takes the following arguments:
 1. `cfg`: an object with these fields: